ajvillegas/easy-widget-columns/README.md

 # Changelog

 **1.2.2**
-* Removed the the `required` attribute from the image URL input field in the 'Widget Row' widget (originally used for styling purposes) to prevent issues when saving.
+* Removed the `required` attribute from the image URL input field in the 'Widget Row' widget (originally used for styling purposes) to prevent issues when saving.

 **1.2.1**
 * Fixed bug with the widget update callback filter that was preventing widget settings from saving.